Médecins Sans Frontières: Yemen

 MSF is involved in trying to help with the humanitarian crisis caused by the Yemeni Civil War.
 The organisation operates eleven hospitals and health centres in Yemen and provides support to another 18 hospitals or health centres.
 According to MSF, since October 2015, four of its hospitals and one ambulance have been destroyed by Saudi-led coalition airstrikes.
 In August 2016, an airstrike on Abs hospital killed 19 people, including one MSF staff member, and wounded 24.
-According to MSF, the GPS coordinates of the hospital were repeatedly shared with all parties to the conflict, including the Saudi-led coalition, and its location was well-known.

 Europe

 The Netherlands

 In August and September 2022, MSF provided medical care to asylum seekers staying outside the overcrowded migration centre in Ter Apel, the Netherlands.

+Italy

+MSF has been active in Italy since 1999, providing comprehensive assistance – including humanitarian, medical, psychological, and socio-health support – to migrants, asylum seekers, and refugees across the country.
+Over the years, its efforts have spanned various initiatives, from aiding migrant arrivals to operating within reception centers and informal settlements in different regions of Italy.

+As of Spring 2024, MSF is involved in projects across three key locations in Italy.
+In Calabria, it delivers medical and psychological aid during migrant arrivals and ensures ongoing care within the region's reception centers.
+In Ventimiglia, situated on the Italo-French border, MSF operates a mobile clinic specifically catering to migrants passing through the area.
+Meanwhile, in Palermo, in collaboration with local health authorities, MSF has launched a program to support foreign individuals who have survived torture and other deliberate acts of violence.
+Moreover, MSF Italy possesses the capability to provide psychological first aid to individuals who have undergone particularly traumatic experiences during their Mediterranean Sea crossings.

 Organisation of activities

 Before a field mission is established in a country, an MSF team visits the area to determine the nature of the humanitarian emergency, the level of safety in the area and what type of aid is needed (this is called an "exploratory mission").

 Medical aid is the main objective of most missions, although some missions help in such areas as water purification and nutrition.